 First, I am delighted to hear that we are so strongly on the same wavelength.
 I refer not just to the hon.
 Lady and myself; as she rightly pointed out, this is a widely shared view on all sides of the community, both in Northern Ireland and, more broadly, right the way across the UK.
 I am glad that we are in the same place on this issue.

 The hon.
 Lady asked about the timetable.
 Their lordships are considering the final stages of the Bill and so, technically, it has not quite cleared Parliament yet.
-Once it does and it is law, we will, in effect, work backwards from the due date at the end of May—it will then be laid out in statute—with, if necessary, a series of discussions, consultations and whatever it may be in order to get the necessary regulations in place in time.
-In the meantime, we will be making sure we have time to have conversations properly and carefully on these extremely sensitive, carefully approached issues, which will need to be addressed in order to get this right.
+Once it does and it is law, we will, in effect, work backwards from the due date at the end of May—it will then be laid out in statute—with, if necessary, a series of discussions, consultations and whatever it may be to get the necessary regulations in place in time.
+In the meantime, we will be making sure we have time to have conversations properly and carefully on these extremely sensitive, carefully approached issues, which will need to be addressed to get this right.

 May I tell the Minister that he did not fool any of us?
 We recognised the fact that he is not the Secretary of State for Northern Ireland.
 I profoundly hope that he survives what may be something of a Götterdämmerung later this week, because he has been a first-class Minister.
 I think I speak for the House when I say that we very much hope that he is in place after les évènements of this week.